OpenMDAO/dymos/mkdocs/docs/features/phases/variables.md

 Users can specify various options relating to time with the `set_time_options` method of Phase.

-In Dymos, time is characterized by two variables:
+In Dymos, the phase time is controlled by two inputs:

 - `t_initial` - The initial time of the phase
 - `t_duration` - The duration of the phase